 These methods can enhance the intravaginal ejaculatory latency time (IELT) when used regularly.

 Poor control is due to weak pelvic floor muscles.
-Use the exercises of Kegel to make them stronger, and a well-established treatment for premature ejaculation:
+Use the exercises of Kegel to strengthen them, and a well-established treatment for premature ejaculation:

-2. 3 seconds contract, 3 seconds relax.
+- Contract for 3 seconds, then relax for 3 seconds.
 Perform 10 reps, thrice a day.

-3. Advance to holding long (up to 10 seconds) and to various positions.
+- Advance to holding for longer (up to 10 seconds) and in various positions.

 Research indicates that standard Kegels enhance stamina and help men last longer in bed.
-Add behavioural methods and achieve even greater success.
+Add behavioural methods to achieve even greater success.

 Premature ejaculation is usually caused by performance anxiety.
 Cognitive behavioural therapy (CBT) and sex therapy are useful because: